rrbauman/Credit_Risk_Analysis/README.md

 ## Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of
 all six machine learning models.
 Use screenshots of your outputs to support your results.

+* The first method used to calculate the balanced accuracy, precision and recall was the Naive Randond Oversampling method

 ![Credit_Risk_Analysis](./cm_1_Naive.png)

+* The second method used to calculate the balanced accuracy, precision and recall was the SMOTE Oversampling method

 ![Credit_Risk_Analysis](./cm2_SMOTE.png)

+* The first method used to calculate the balanced accuracy, precision and recall was the Undersampling method
 ![Credit_Risk_Analysis](./cm3_under.png)

+* The second method used to calculate the balanced accuracy, precision and recall was the Combination (Over and Under) Sampling method
 ![Credit_Risk_Analysis](./cm4_combo.png)

+* The second method used to calculate the balanced accuracy, precision and recall was the Ensemble Balanced Forest Classifier method
 ![Credit_Risk_Analysis](./cm5_brf.png)

+* The second method used to calculate the balanced accuracy, precision and recall was the Easy Ensemble AdaBoost method
 ![Credit_Risk_Analysis](./cm6_eec.png)